 This bill amends the current requirements for obtaining Firefighter 1 certification in New Jersey.
 It allows individuals who have completed at least 12 months of active duty military service and have satisfactorily completed military firefighter training to receive Firefighter 1 certification without having to complete the standard recruit training course.
 This change is significant as it recognizes the skills and training that military personnel acquire during their service, streamlining the certification process for those transitioning to civilian firefighting roles.

 Under the existing law, candidates must fulfill specific eligibility, training, and examination requirements set by the Division of Fire Safety in the Department of Community Affairs.
-The bill modifies this by stating that individuals who meet the eligibility and examination criteria but have not completed the traditional training course can still obtain certification based on their military experience.
-This legislation aims to facilitate the integration of qualified veterans into the firefighting workforce, acknowledging their unique qualifications and experiences.
+The bill modifies this by stating that if a candidate meets the eligibility and examination criteria but has not completed the traditional training course, they can still be certified based on their military experience and training.
+This legislation aims to facilitate the integration of veterans into the firefighting workforce, acknowledging their unique qualifications and experiences.